 - confidentiality of all information and have the right to choose to whom information about their disabilities will be disclosed;

-- receive authorized accommodations from each faculty member who has received notification of such from the Office of Disability Services;
+- receive authorized accommodations from each faculty member who has received notification of such from the Office of Accessibility Services;

 - information regarding the availability of auxiliary aids and possible accommodations as well as procedures for making requests for either;